Top 3 key points on how to accelerate logistic loops

 Therefore, being as close as possible to assembly lines provides direct and indirect benefits.
 By reducing distances between preparation zones and moving lines, savings can be made on many different levels.
 This includes forklifts, AGVs, heavy machinery and outstanding inventory.
 For instance, let’s take the example of a 500m that generates a WIP of 50 products, totalling 50 minutes with a takt time of 60 seconds each.
 This can be reduced to 10 minutes, by simply putting SPS loops in the moving line side area.

 Key point #3: With Mongata, SPS is just on the other side

-Circulation paths are necessary to logistic flows and must be preserved while implementing SPS loops.
+The third of the 3 key points to accelerate logistic loops: SPS closer.
+The circulation paths are necessary to logistic flows and must be preserved while implementing SPS loops.
 This means that the SPS loops need to be adapted to the existing pathways.
 SPS zones need to be installed on the other side of circulation pathways.
-These pathways, used by forklifts and other moving vehicles, needs to be crossed in the safest and least bothersome way possible.
-All the while, keeping the different loops in synch with each other.
+These pathways, used by forklifts and other moving vehicles, need to be crossed in the safest and least bothersome way possible.
+All the while, keeping the different loops in sync with each other.
 This passage for mobile vehicles needs to be around 5000mm wide and 2500 to 3000mm high.